Weekly review of Azerbaijan’s foreign exchange market

 0.0243

-The official exchange rate of the manat against the Turkish lira has gone up by 0.0001 manat.
-The average AZN/RUB rate has remained unchanged at the level of 0.0904 manat.
+The official exchange rate of the manat against the Turkish lira has remained unchanged.
+The average AZN/RUB rate has dropped by 0.0001 manat and amounted to 0.0903 manat.

 |